© Crown copyright 2018

 The landlord must provide you with:

-A copy of this guide “How to rent: the checklist for renting in England” either via a link or as a printed copy.
+A copy of this guide “How to rent: the checklist for renting in England” as a printed copy or, if you agree, via email as a PDF attachment.

 A gas safety certificate.
 The landlord must provide one each year, if there is a gas installation.